JulienChebance/servedirectory/README.md

 # servedirectory
-servedirectory is a one file command line app, with no prerequisite, that serve a directory using HTTP.
+_servedirectory_ is a one file command line app, with no prerequisite, that serve a directory using HTTP(S).

 ![screenshot](img/screenshot.png)

 ## Usage warning
-servedirectory is **not** intended to be used on a production server, nor over Internet, as it may lead to information disclosure if not used with care.
+_servedirectory_ is **not** intended to be used on a production server, nor over Internet, as it may lead to information disclosure if not used with care.

 ## Features
 - HTTP(S)